mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 <img src="https://user-images.githubusercontent.com/31917400/53965694-969dea80-40e9-11e9-908a-44afe2a488e1.jpg" />

  - Idea: Take the complexity of the model into account when we calculate the error.
 If we find a way to increment the error by some function of the `coefficients`, it would be great because in some way the complexity of our model will be added into the error so a complex model will have a larger error than a simple model.
 We respect that the simpler model have a tendency to generalize better.
- - **L1 regularization** is useful for feature selection, as it tends to turn the less relevant weights into zero.
+ - **L1 regularization** is useful for `feature selection`, as it tends to turn the less relevant weights into zero.

-## Q. What if we punish the complicated model too little or punish it too much ?
+## Q. What happens if we punish the complicated model too little or too much ?
  - a model to send the rocket to the moon or a medical model have very **little room for error** so we're ok with some complexity.
  - a model to recommend potential friends have **more room for experimenting** and need to be simpler and faster to run on big data.
  - For every case, we have to tune how much we want to punish complexity in each model.
 This can be fixed with a parameter called 'lambda'.
-   - If having a small `λ`: multiply the complexity error by a small `λ` (it won't swing the balance - "complex model wins".)
+   - If having a small `λ`: multiply the complexity error by a small `λ` (won't swing the balance - "complex model is fine".)
-   - If having a large `λ`: multiply the complexity error by a large `λ` (it punishes the complex model more - "simple model wins".)
+   - If having a large `λ`: multiply the complexity error by a large `λ` (punishes the complex model more - "simple model".)
 <img src="https://user-images.githubusercontent.com/31917400/39946131-e7c5a1da-5564-11e8-83f5-3f2e8e7c021d.jpg" />

 **`λ`**, a regularization parameter controls a **trade off** between two different goals
  - __Goal 01:__ Fit the training set well to avoid **underfitting**
-   - But if λ is too `small`...the Algorithm results in overfitting (fails to fit even the training set).
+   - But if λ is too `small`, then Model coefficients are still huge, and results in overfitting a.k.a **complex model** (fails to fit even the training set).
- - __Goal 02:__ Keep the parameters small to avoid **overfitting** (keeping the hypothesis model relatively simple)
+ - __Goal 02:__ Keep these parameters small to avoid **overfitting** (keeping the hypothesis model relatively simple)
-   - But if λ is too `large`(penalizing the parameters too high), then we will end up with all of these parameters `close to zero`, so the algorithm results in underfitting (fails to fit even the training set).
+   - But if λ is too `large`, then kill and make these parameters `close to zero`, and results in underfitting a.k.a **simple model** (fails to fit even the training set).

 > Bias & Variance in ML
  - Bias: the inability for a model to capture the true relationship in the dataset